History of GATE

 After nine intense years of working with GATE, Stephanie was both exhausted and ill.
 In late 1990 she left Mexico and turned the program over to Sisters Cecilia Corcoran and Marie Des Jarlais, both Franciscan Sisters of Perpetual Adoration (FSPA) of La Crosse, Wisconsin.
 In 1991 they became co-directors while the FSPA became the sponsors.
 GATE offerings remained open to all denominations and all persons interested in first-hand experience of Third World life.

 GATE programs have continued to evolve.
 Sisters Cecilia and Marie developed immersion programs in El Salvador and Guatemala in 1992 while continuing the ones in Mexico and Eastern Europe.
 S. Marie designed the Franciscan Pilgrimage GATE Retreat and offered it for the first time in 1997.
 In 2003 a trip to Oaxaca, Mexico, made its first appearance.
 In 2013, GATE will return to Peru.

-Current staff members include our Director, Marie Des Jarlais, Shelly Parsons, who coordinates the North American office and Madalene Buelow, the GATE Charitable Giving Coordinator.
+Current staff members include our Director, S. Marie Des Jarlais, S. Linda Mershon in the North American GATE office and Madalene Buelow, the GATE Charitable Giving Coordinator.

 GATE continues to respond to requests from colleges, universities, church and civic organizations for programs designed for their groups.
-However, GATE is committed to providing open programs each year for individuals who want to discover how they can become informed friends of the people in Latin America and Europe.
+However, GATE is committed to providing open programs each year for individuals who want to discover how they can become informed friends of the people in Latin America.
 Our office in La Crosse, Wisconsin, is always ready to serve you.